 Abstraction is a celebration of Australia’s finest collection of women abstract artists, including Margaret Preston, Dorrit Black and Grace Crowley and is an exhibition that has captivated and inspired audiences of all ages around Australia.

+A National Gallery of Australia touring exhibition.
 The National Gallery of Australia is an Australian Government Agency.